Asymptotically Safe Starobinsky Inflation: Solutions and renormalisation conditions

 The approximate system of beta functions (\ref{betag-approx2})--(\ref{betab-approx2}) for $\widetilde{G}(k)\equiv k^2 G(k)$ and $b(k)$ can be solved analytically, after first solving (\ref{betag-approx2}) by separation of variables, and then substituting the solution into (\ref{betab-approx2}), to find

 with $\widetilde{G}_0$ and $b_0$ being constants of integration, and $k_0$ a constant non-vanishing reference scale, which we will choose to be the Planck mass as it is measured today, i.~e. $k_0 = m_p$.
 This is a convenient choice that will allow us to measure everything in units of the Planck mass.
 The values of all physical observables are then defined with respect to the chosen scale.
-It is easy to see that as $k \to \infty$, $b \to 0$ and $\widetilde{G} \to 72\pi/41$, while as $k \to 0$, $b\to b_0$, and $\widetilde{G} \to 0$.
+It is easy to see that in the IR limit, i.e as $k \to 0$, $b\to b_0$, and $\widetilde{G} \to 0$ respectively.
 This behaviour is in very good agreement with the full numerical solution of equations (\ref{betag_coeff})-(\ref{betab_coeff}) (presented in Fig. \ref{plot:full-solution}) in the vicinity of the GFP.

 One might worry that the validity of solutions (\ref{g-b-solutions}) breaks down as soon as the two couplings become of comparable magnitude, $\widetilde{G} \sim b \ll 1$, i.~e. when the assumption that $b \ll \widetilde{G} \lesssim 1$ is violated.
-However, even in that case, the solutions (\ref{g-b-solutions}) remain quite accurate, as the full, numerical solution shows in Fig. \ref{plot:full-solution}.
+However, even in that case, the solutions (\ref{g-b-solutions}) remain quite accurate.
+This can be also seen in Fig. \ref{plot:full-solution} where the full, numerical solution, as well as the approximate solutions (\ref{g-b-solutions}) are plotted for appropriate initial conditions.
 Another way to understand this is by looking at the approximate beta functions around the GFP.
 Notice that according to (\ref{g-b-solutions}), $\widetilde{G}(k)$ changes faster than $b(k)$ due to the extra $k^2$ dependence.
 At the point where $\widetilde{G} \ll b \ll 1$, the beta function $\beta_{b}$, to leading order, will be given by (\ref{beta-R^2}), while the one for $\widetilde{G}(k)$ has the same form as (\ref{betag-approx}), but with the $\widetilde{G}^2$-coefficient now being equal to $\nicefrac{79}{24 \pi}$.
 The corresponding solutions read as,